Words From The CEO: How to have an excellent first call with an agency.

 Tip Two: Have some idea about what you want the end result to look like.

-Yes, I know, you want more cases.
+Yes, we know, you want more cases.
 But why?

 - Is your business failing and you need more cases to stay afloat?